Bachelor of Laws: India

-In India, legal education is traditionally offered as a three-year graduate degree conferring the title of Bachelor of Laws (LL.B./B.L.), requiring prospective students to have a bachelor's degree in any subject from a recognised institution.
+In India, legal education is traditionally offered as a three-year graduate degree conferring the title of Bachelor of Laws, requiring prospective students to have a bachelor's degree in any subject from a recognised institution.

 However, specialised universities of law known as National Law Universities solely devoted to legal education offer an undergraduate five-year law course for students that have completed Class XII from a recognised board of education in India.
-The five-year law course leads to an integrated honours degree combining the LL.B. degree with another bachelor's degree, such as a Bachelor of Arts, Bachelor of Science, Bachelor of Business Administration, Bachelor of Commerce and Bachelor of Social Work.
+The five-year law course leads to an integrated honours degree combining the LLB degree with another bachelor's degree, such as a Bachelor of Arts, Bachelor of Science, Bachelor of Business Administration, Bachelor of Commerce and Bachelor of Social Work.
 In these programs, students are taught subjects associated with the additional non-law bachelor's degree during the first two years, in addition to standard legal subjects such as torts, contracts and constitutional law, such as social sciences for the Bachelor of Arts and a combination of physical, life and applied sciences for the Bachelor of Science.
 In the latter three years of all these programmes, legal subjects dominate the curriculum.

 The first national law school was the National Law School of India University.
 This was followed by others, including the Nalsar University of Law and West Bengal National University of Juridical Sciences.
-Today, many Indian universities offer five-year integrated BA LL.B. programmes similar to that of the national law schools of India, while others continue to offer a traditional three-year programme.
-Both integrated and traditional types of three-year law degrees are recognised by the Bar Council of India for to qualify for enrollment to the Bar.
-Though, one needs to have a full-time law degree to practice as a lawyer in India.
-Bar Council of India considers only full-time law degree programmes.
-Hence, distance or online education options are not available to become a practicing lawyer in India.
+Today, many Indian universities offer five-year integrated BA LLB programmes similar to that of the national law schools of India, while others continue to offer a traditional three-year programme.
+Both integrated and traditional types of three-year law degrees are recognised by the Bar Council of India for to qualify for enrolment to the Bar.
+One needs to have a full-time law degree to practice as a lawyer in India.
+Distance or online education options are not available to become a practising lawyer in India.